serencoban/js-tp-burger-menu/README.md

 # JS-burger-menu
+> JS exercise given at HEPL

+* * *

+**JS-burger-menu** is an educational project, which will be used for `JS` courses.

+**Note:** the school where the course is given, the [HEPL](http://www.provincedeliege.be/hauteecole) from Liège, Belgium, is a french-speaking school.
+From this point, the instruction will be in french.
+Sorry.

+* * *

+> Lors de vos cours de *web*, vous allez découvrir le langage *JavaScript* et le mettre en pratique pour apprendre à rendre vos pages web interactives.

+* * *
 Navigation mobile-first _Push Left_ librement inspiré du code du livre Responsive Design Patterns de Ethan Marcotte.

  * JavaScript pour le comportement _touch_ et la génération du bouton de menu